Natinael-1/alu-shell/basics/README.md

-#basics
+#!/bin/bash
-This folder contains basics shell script
+This file contains a shell script